Spatial Localization of Relativistic Quantum Systems: The Commutativity Requirement and the Locality Principle. Part II: A Model from Local QFT: Relativistic spatial localization observable from the stress-energy operator

 We finally observe that {\em Heisenberg's inequality} has to be modified according to the new notion of localization (Proposition 61 in \cite{DM24}).
 The improved expression reads, for $a=1,2,3$,

-Above, $\Delta_\psi x^a$ is the standard deviation of the distribution of the coordinate $x^a$ in the state represented by the normalized vector $\psi \in \cS(\sV_{m,+})$, $\Delta_\psi P_a$ is the analogous quantity for the $a$-th component of the momentum, and $\sK_a$ is a selfadjoint positive operator which is a certain spectral function of $P_a$, in principle depending on $u, f, \Sigma$.
+Above, $\Delta_\psi x^a$ is the standard deviation of the distribution of the coordinate $x^a$ in the state represented by the normalized vector $\psi \in \cS(\sV_{m,+})$, $\Delta_\psi P_a$ is the analogous quantity for the $a$-th component of the momentum, and $\sK_a$ is a selfadjoint positive operator which is a spectral function of $P_a$, in principle depending on $u, f, \Sigma$.
+This statement applies to the centered situation in which the first moment agrees with the Newton-Wigner operator; if the centering condition is not imposed, the mean position is shifted according to (\ref{FMCORR1}), while the unsharp nature of the probability distribution is still governed by the same POVM.

 See \cite{M23,DM24} for technical discussions on this subject.
 We only stress that, in the large-mass limit, the above inequality becomes the standard Heisenberg inequality.